 The right travel backpack for men can make a trip much more enjoyable.
-It’s a crucial decision for travel as there is a good chance you’re going to live out of it for a week, month, or even year.
+It’s a crucial decision for travel as there is a good chance you’ll live out of it for a week, month, or even year.
 I’m here to help you find the best backpack for your budget.

-Travel has been my job for the better part of the last decade, and I’ve managed to accumulate many travel bags.
+Travel has been my job for the better of the last decade, and I’ve accumulated many travel bags.
 In that time, I’ve experienced the excellent and the unfortunate.
 A great one should be easy to organize, durable, feature-rich, and comfortable.
 I like a backpack that feels robust and has a bit of masculine ruggedness.

 Each traveler has a backpack that suits them best based on their needs and budget.
 I own and have used every one of these bags on a trip.
 There’s a travel backpack out there for every guy, and I’m here to share the top-rated men’s backpacks.